Are you searching for family-friendly Gold Coast accommodation? Find below a Mercure Gold Coast Resort Review.

-Before we even step foot near reception, the girls climb the giant staircase in the lobby to have a bird’s eye view of the foyer area and outside.
+Before stepping foot near reception, we climb the giant staircase in the lobby to have a bird’s eye view of the foyer area and outside.

-The girls could not contain their excitement over the two queen size beds and the towel creations made by housekeeping.
-There was even a note tucked away with one to wish us a happy stay!
-It’s the little touches like that which instantly make you feel welcome.
+The towel creations made by housekeeping and welcome note are little touches which instantly made us feel at home.
 The room easily accommodates our family of four and is equipped with all the modern-day amenities to make our stay enjoyable.

-After what started as an unpredictable day with clouds looming the sun made its appearance in perfect timing.
-The girls couldn’t wait to make a splash in the Oasis pool and didn’t have to ask me twice as I had my eyes set on one of the lounge chairs or daybeds that were scattered around the outside.
+After changing it was time to make a splash in the pool which has lounge chairs and daybeds scattered around the outside.
 You’ll discover three water areas inside the pool gates.
-The Oasis pool is the largest of all three and is brilliant as it has many shallow areas or steps for younger children.
+The oasis pool is the largest of all three and is brilliant as it has many shallow areas or steps for younger children.
 There is a smaller shallow pool at the very end as well as a bubbling spa to relax those muscles after a day on the golf course perhaps.

 If you are feeling hungry, there is no need to re-dress and go inside, simply dial the kitchen from the pool bar and order yourself a snack, meal, and drinks that can be delivered to your poolside lounge.

-For some, holidays are to be spent relaxing using minimal energy as possible while gorging on the scrumptious food that is served at your beck and call.
-Fear not, if that’s not to your liking and you prefer more of an active routine or just want to burn the calories you have eaten, the Mercure Gold Coast Resort has a gym and two tennis courts at your disposal.
-For, my tennis-loving daughter the full-sized grass courts were the perfect place to work on her swing.
+For some, holidays are to be spent relaxing using as minimal energy as possible while gorging on the scrumptious food that is served at your beck and call.
+Fear not, if that’s not to your liking and you prefer more of an active routine or just want to burn the calories you have eaten, the Mercure Gold Coast Resort has a gym and two full-sized tennis courts at your disposal.

 There are nine accommodation blocks at the Mercure Gold Coast Resort which are all affectionally named after birdlife and hidden amongst the trees, capturing the tranquillity of the resort.
 To reach the tennis courts, we wander along the paths that are lined with palms, shrubs, hedges, and tropical flowers.
 The heady floral aroma that wafts through the air accentuates the feeling of a tropical paradise.

 After our activities from the afternoon, we were famished and looked forward to a hearty meal at The Restaurant.
 It is always a good sign when dining establishments are busy, and since we opted not to wait for a table, we chose to dine on the comfortable lounges near the bar instead.
-This also gave the girls opportunity to stretch their legs if they needed.
 The full dinner menu was available along with a kid’s menu (including a drink and ice cream) that would be sure to satisfy even the fussiest of eaters.
-After we indulged in delicious calamari, chips and a couple of beverages it was time to retire for the night.

-Normally when you stay in a room with two beds, this may mean an early night for everyone, however as all the rooms at the Mercure Gold Coast Resort have balconies overlooking the grounds or a patio with a garden oasis you still have the option of enjoying more of the evening.
+Normally when you stay in a room with two beds it can mean an early night for everyone, however, as all the rooms at the Mercure Gold Coast Resort have balconies overlooking the grounds or a patio with a garden oasis you still have the option of enjoying more of the evening.
 As our room overlooked the pool area, the night time ambiance from the balcony was too hard to resist.
 There was no need for any technology on the night as nature provided us entertainment in the form of a lightning show in the distance.

-It would have been the perfect opportunity for one of us to have a late-night swim with the pool open until 10 pm.
-The lights dancing over the water made it look all the more appealing.
-However, I couldn’t drag myself away from the comfort of the balcony, and we had an inner feeling of contentment.
+It would also have been the perfect opportunity for one of us to have a late-night swim with the pool open until 10 pm.

-On this occasion, we took a frisbee and some bubbles that were generously given to the girls that morning and enjoyed the shade that was created by the magnificent trees in the garden.
+On this occasion, we took a frisbee and some bubbles and enjoyed the shade that was created by the magnificent trees in the garden.